mehulagg/gitlab/doc/install/installation.md

 1. Restart GitLab.
 1. [Create an issue](https://gitlab.com/gitlab-org/gitlab/-/issues/-/new) describing the problem.

-### Prometheus Server Setup
+### Prometheus server setup

-You can configure Prometheus server in `config/gitlab.yml`
+You can configure the Prometheus server in `config/gitlab.yml`:

 ```yaml
 # example